thadguidry/respec/person.md

   <dt>`name` (required)</dt>
   <dd>
-    The content of the resulting `span`; this can contain html elements
+    The content of the resulting `span`; this can contain html elements.
   </dd>
   <dt>`class`</dt>
   <dd>
-    A CSS class value (can be used for styling)
+    A CSS class value (can be used for styling).
   </dd>
   <dt>`href`</dt>
   <dd>